suraj-996/lattice-assignment/README.md

 # Rest API
 * We have a platform where psychiatrists can register their patients through a mobile/ web portal.
 Each psychiatrist belongs to a hospital.
-We have provided the hospital list on the last page

 ## Tech Stack